dekis108/IKPProjekatA1/readme.md

 Common library contains Measurment.h that contains Measurment structure definition and its helper functions and GenericList.h.
 Measurment structure is comprised of enum MeasurmentTopic that has values of Analog and Status, then MeasurmentType enum that has values of SWG,CRB,MER and finally an integer value.
 GenericList contains definition and helper functions for a Generic List that is comprised of nodes that can take any type of data to be stored in them as it has a void pointer in the node structure.

 ## Functionality and usage
 First the PubSubEngine must be started.
 After that, clients can be started.
-It does not matter in which order the clients are started, but the preffered order is to first start Publisher instances and then Subscriber instances.
+It does not matter in which order the clients are started.
 After starting Publisher, the publishing data is sent to the PubSubEngine and via the engine it is being routed to the Subscribers that are subscribed to the packets topic.